Inverseit/wordle-cli/README.md

 # Wordle(6) Entropy Solver — Bilingual README (English / Қазақша)

-> Clean, type‑safe, high‑performance Wordle(6) solver in TypeScript (Node.js, ESM), featuring switchable strategies, multi‑core entropy evaluation, and a disk‑backed feedback pattern cache.
+> Type-safe Wordle(6) entropy solver for the Kazakh lexicon, delivered as a Node.js ESM CLI and reusable TS library with a disk-backed feedback cache.

 ---